Danielle Steel: 1997–present: Continued success and awards

 In 2006 Steel reached an agreement with Elizabeth Arden to launch a new perfume, Danielle by Danielle Steel.

+In 2014, she wrote an article for SFGate writing about her concern that San Francisco was losing its heart.

-Personal
+Personal life

-Steel married French-American banker Claude-Eric Lazard in 1965 at age 18 and gave birth to their daughter Beatrix.
+Steel married French banker Claude-Éric Lazard in 1965 at age 18 and gave birth to their daughter Beatrix.
 Steel and Lazard separated in 1972.
 While still married to Lazard, Steel met Danny Zugelder while interviewing an inmate in a prison near Lompoc, California, where Zugelder was also incarcerated.
 He moved in with Steel when he was paroled in June 1973, but returned to prison in early 1974 on robbery and rape charges.
 After receiving her divorce from Lazard in 1975, she married Zugelder in the prison canteen.
 During their relationship, Steel suffered multiple miscarriages.
 She divorced Zugelder in 1978.

-Steel married her third husband, William George Toth, in 1978, while pregnant with his child, Nick.
+Steel married her third husband, William George Toth, in 1978, while pregnant with their son, Nick.
 They divorced in March 1981.

-Steel married for the fourth time in 1981, to vintner John Traina.
-Traina adopted Steel's son Nick and gave him his family name.
-Together they had additional five children, Samantha, Victoria, Vanessa, a fashion stylist, Maxx, and Zara.
+Steel married for the fourth time in 1981, to John Traina, a shipping and cruise magnate and later vintner and art collector who was the ex-husband of Dede Wilsey.
+Together they had five children, Samantha, Victoria, Vanessa, Maxx, and Zara.
+Traina adopted Steel's son Nick and gave him his family name and Steel also became stepmother of Traina's sons Trevor and Todd.
 Determined to spend as much time as possible with her children, Steel often wrote at night, making do with only four hours of sleep.
 Steel and Traina divorced in 1995.

-Her fear of flying created many challenges in the early 1980s; she went through an eight-week course based out of the San Francisco airport to overcome her fear.
+Her fear of flying created many challenges in the early 1980s; she went through an eight-week course based at the San Francisco airport to overcome her fear.

 Steel married for a fifth time, to Silicon Valley financier Thomas James Perkins, but the marriage ended after four years in 2002.
 Steel has said that her novel The Klone and I was inspired by a private joke between herself and Perkins.
 In 2006, Perkins dedicated his novel Sex and the Single Zillionaire to Steel.

 Steel's longtime residence was in San Francisco, but she now spends most of her time at a second home in Paris.
-Her 55-room San Francisco home, Spreckels Mansion, was built in c.1913 as the mansion of sugar tycoon Adolph B. Spreckels.
+Her 55-room San Francisco home, Spreckels Mansion, was built in c.1912 as the mansion of sugar tycoon Adolph B. Spreckels.

 Despite her public image and varied pursuits, Steel is known to be shy and because of that and her desire to protect her children from the tabloids, she rarely grants interviews or makes public appearances.